akurasy/chat-app-react-nodejs/README.md

 ![home page](./images/snappy.png)

-This is a 3-tier chat application deployed on docker with docker networking best practices with a Dockerfile and deployed using a docker-compose manifest file.
+This is a 3-tier chat application deployed on docker with docker networking best practices considered while working with a docker and deployed using docker-compose.

 The application is composed of a frontend built with reacts and backend with nodejs which writes into a mongo database.